-In consultation with the manager/director who further consults with the Regional Manager, Information Access and Privacy or designate as necessary, employees may refuse to permit an individual to examine or receive a copy of a record of his or her personal health information where:
+In consultation with the manager/director and the Regional Manager, Information Access and Privacy or designate as necessary, employees may refuse to permit an individual to examine or receive a copy of a record of his or her personal health information where:

-- The record or the information in the record is subject to a legal privilege (e.g., solicitor-client privilege) that restricts disclosure of the record or the information; - The information in the record was collected or created for use in a proceeding and the proceeding, together with all appeals or processes resulting from it, has not been concluded; - The following conditions are met: - o the information was collected or created during an inspection, investigation or similar procedure authorized by law or for detecting, monitoring or preventing the receipt of a service or benefit under an Act or program operated by the minister, or a payment for that service or benefit, and - o the inspection, investigation or all proceedings, appeals or processes resulting from it, have not been concluded; or - Granting access could reasonably be expected to: - o result in a risk of serious harm to the mental or physical health or safety of the individual who is the subject of the information or another individual, - o lead to the identification of a person who was required by law to provide information in the record to the custodian, or lead to the identification of a person who provided information in the record to the custodian in confidence under circumstances in which confidentiality was reasonably expected.
+- The record or the information in the record is subject to a legal privilege (e.g., solicitor-client privilege) that restricts disclosure of the record or the information; - The information in the record was collected or created for use in a proceeding and the proceeding, together with all appeals or processes resulting from it, has not been concluded; - The following conditions are met: - o the information was collected or created during an inspection, investigation or similar procedure authorized by law or for detecting, monitoring or preventing the receipt of a service or benefit under an Act or program operated by the minister, or a payment for that service or benefit, and - o the inspection, investigation or all proceedings, appeals or processes resulting from it, have not been concluded; or - Granting access could reasonably be expected to:

+- o result in a risk of serious harm to the mental or physical health or safety of the individual who is the subject of the information or another individual, - o lead to the identification of a person who was required by law to provide information in the record to the custodian, or - lead to the identification of a person who provided information in the record to the custodian in confidence under circumstances in which confidentiality was reasonably expected.

 In cases where there is concern about the client/patient/resident having access to his/her clinical record, the decision to provide or temporarily withhold access to the record is reached in consultation with the most responsible physician or most responsible care provider and manager / director.
-If a decision is reached to refuse a client/patient/resident (or where applicable his/her substitute decision maker) access to his/her own record at a particular time, the decision to refuse access must be reviewed to determine if access may be provided, for example, as the client's/patient's/resident's health status improves.
+If a decision is reached to refuse a client/patient/resident (or where applicable his/her substitute decision maker) access to his/her own record at a particular time, it must be reviewed to determine if access may be provided, for example, as the client's/patient's/resident's health status improves.

-In consultation with the manager/leader who further consults with the Regional Manager, Information Access and Privacy or designate as necessary, employees may further refuse to grant a request for access to a record of personal health information where it is believed on reasonable grounds that the request for access to the record is:
+In consultation with the manager/leader and the Regional Manager, Information Access and Privacy or designate as necessary, employees may further refuse to grant a request for access to a record of personal health information where it is believed on reasonable grounds that the request for access to the record is:

-- frivolous or vexatious;
+- frivolous or vexatious:

 - made in bad faith; or

 - for information already provided to the individual.

-Please note that in situations where a request to access a record of personal health information is determined to be in violation of legal or policy requirements and the client/patient/resident is still insistent upon the information being released, the client may be directed to the manager / director who may further consult with the Regional Manager, Information Access and Privacy.
+Please note that in situations where a request to access a record of personal health information is determined to be in violation of legal or policy requirements and the client/patient/resident is still insistent upon the information being released, the client may be directed to the Regional Manager, Information Access and Privacy to request access to information through the Access to Information and Protection of Privacy Act (ATIPPA).
+Please refer to the Access to Information and Protection of Privacy (ATIPPA) policy (9-02-50) for further direction.